Supercar makers neglect women at their peril

-JONA, Switzerland Supercar makers are like teenage boys at a high school dance, according to business consultant Belinda Parmar.
+JONA, Switzerland, May 19 Supercar makers are like teenage boys at a high school dance, according to business consultant Belinda Parmar.
 They don't have a clue how to speak to women.

 They may need to learn, and quickly.